QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 Morison Equation
 ================
-QBladeOcean also offers the possibility to model hydrodynamic loads on slender cylindrical bodies via the Morison equation.
+QBlade also offers the possibility to model hydrodynamic loads on slender cylindrical bodies via the Morison equation.
 This is especially useful for calculating distributed hydrodynamic loads on the members and allow substructure flexibility.
-QBladeOcean considers two types of Morison forces on cylindrical elements: normal forces that act at the center of the element and axial forces that act at the ends of the element.
+QBlade considers two types of Morison forces on cylindrical elements: normal forces that act at the center of the element and axial forces that act at the ends of the element.

 Normal Morison Force on a Cylindrical Element